bytemanproject/byteman/contrib/bmunit/README.txt

 ---------------------
 File lookup employs the computed test name and/or the test class name to locate the rule script, trying various alternative combinations of these two values.
-If you have configured a lookup directory then files are searched for below that directory.
+If you have configured a lookup directory then files are searched for below that directory as a path to the file.
+Files will also be looked up as resources on the class path using the same directory setting as a resource path.

-Otherwise, System property org.jboss.byteman.contrib.bmunit.load.directory will be checked and, if set, used as the search directory.
-Failing that the search will proceed using the working directory of the test.
+If the BMScript dir attribute is omitted the then any currently configured load directory setting is used as the file lookup path and any currently configured resource load directory is used the resource lookup path.
+See below for how to configure these paths either via @BMUNitConfig annotations or using system properties.

+If the BMScript dir attribute is omitted and no load directory or resource directory is specified then file lookups use the current working directory and resource lookups use an empty resource path.

-Files are searched for as follows:
+Files (or resources) are searched for as follows:

 Let

   testName be the test name ("" or null means cases with * are ignored) org.my.TestCaseClass be the name of the test class
-  <dir> be the configured script lookup directory
+  <dir> be the configured script lookup directory (or resource lookup path)

 Look for